History of the Stonehouse factory

-In 1969 the three major British bearing companies, Ransome & Marles, Hoffman and Pollards were brought together by the Government to form RHP and as a consequence of subsequent rationalization, Stonehouse lost all commercial bearing manufacture and became the Aerospace division, concentrating on bearings for aircraft engines, gearbox’s, and also Airframe bearings for various control systems and ancillary items.
+In 1969 the three major British bearing companies, Ransome & Marles, Hoffman and Pollards were brought together by the Government to form RHP and, as a consequence of subsequent rationalisation, Stonehouse lost all commercial bearing manufacture and became the Aerospace Division, concentrating on bearings for aircraft engines, gearboxes, and airframe bearings for various control systems and ancillary items.

-In 1990 RHP was purchased by NSK and the Stonehouse factory remained the major Aerospace facility within the group, with only a small facility in Fujisawa in Japan manufacturing mainly for their own domestic market plus a limited number of bearings for the V2500 engine for Rolls Royce.
+In 1990 RHP was purchased by NSK and the Stonehouse factory remained the major aerospace facility within the Group, with only a small facility in Fujisawa in Japan manufacturing mainly for their own domestic market.

-In 2002 the factory was aquired by SKF and joined MRC in New York State and Avio in Turin as the Aero-engine sub-group within SKF Aero & Steels division.
+In 2002 the factory was acquired by SKF and joined MRC in New York State and Avio in Turin as the aero-engine sub-group within SKF Aero & Steels Division.

 Today, the Stonehouse manufacturing facility reports to Automotive and Aerospace within the SKF Group.